Syed25794/Syed25794/README.md

  </br>

 - Thank You for taking the time to view my GitHub Profile :blush:.
-I'm full stack developer who can convert wireframes into functional web apps by writing neat and clean code.
+I'm full stack developer working for Quadrafort.

-- 🌱 I’m currently learning **Node.js, MongoDB, Express, Mongoose etc.**
+- 🌱 I’m currently learning **AI, Python, and Typescript.**

 - 👨‍💻 All of my projects are available at [https://syed25794.github.io/](https://syed25794.github.io/)